University of Exeter

 Chevening and the University of Exeter

 The University of Exeter’s Strategy and Security Institute (SSI) is interested in the development of strategic thinking and how the implementation of sound defence and security policies both in terms of hard and soft power can ensure global security for the future.
-Part of this work involves establishing strong relationships with the UK Foreign Office and around the world.
+Part of this work involves establishing strong relationships with the UK Foreign, Commonwealth and Development Office (FCDO) and around the world.

-‘The Strategy and Security Institute recognises that Chevening and the Foreign Office work to promote understanding and to train and educate future decision-makers and leaders and this chimes with aims of the MA Applied Security Strategy (MStrat).’
+‘The Strategy and Security Institute recognises that Chevening and the FCDO’s work to promote understanding and to train and educate future decision-makers and leaders and this chimes with aims of the MA Applied Security Strategy (MStrat).’

 ‘The Institute and the other MStrat students benefit hugely from the Chevening Scholars as it enhances their global understanding and enables them to look at security and strategy issues from a different international perspective.